JosephNderitu/myportfolio/README.md

-# 💼 Joseph Nderitu – Developer Portfolio
+# Static – Developer Portfolio Website

 Welcome to my personal developer portfolio website built with HTML, CSS, and JavaScript.
 This site showcases my skills, projects, and professional background in a visually appealing and responsive design.